Caring for our Watersheds

 Winners Announced for Youth Environmental Proposal Contest

-For first place in the contest, Taylor won $1,000 for herself and $1,000 for her school, Foresthill.
+For first place in the contest, Clara won $1,000 for herself and $1,000 for her school, Mira Loma High School.
 In total, students compete for over $6,000 cash rewards and participating schools are eligible for over $11,000 cash rewards.
-Agrium also provides $10,000 in funding to help implement students’ ideas.
+Nutrien also provides $10,000 in funding to help implement students’ ideas.

-“The purpose of the contest is simple,” says Agrium Inc. program advisor Lindsey Metheral.
-“Our goal is to encourage students to learn about their local watershed and be inspired to make improvements to the land, air and water.
+"The purpose of the contest is simple," says Nutrien’s Senior Manager of Community Relations and Investment, Rose Lecky.
+"Our goal is to encourage students to learn about their local watershed and be inspired to make improvements to the land, air and water.
 With community and school support, we have seen the creativity and determination students have for protecting and preserving the environment.
-It’s inspiring when they turn their ideas into reality.”
+It’s inspiring when they turn their ideas into reality."

 Beth Del Real, Coordinator

 For more information please visit: Caring for our Watersheds

 Nutrien is the world’s largest provider of crop nutrients, inputs, and services, playing a critical role in helping growers around the globe increase food production in a sustainable manner.
 With over 23,000 employees – and operations and investments in 13 countries – Nutrien’s crop inputs and services reach every major growing region of the world.
 For more information, visit www.nutrien.com